proteetpaul/IO_microbenchmark/README.md

 # IO Microbenchmark

-A Rust-based microbenchmark for comparing sequential read performance between different IO engines: io_uring (with io polling and kernel polling) and POSIX (O_DIRECT enabled).
+A microbenchmark for comparing sequential read performance between different IO engines: io_uring (with io polling and kernel polling), SPDK, and POSIX (O_DIRECT enabled).
+The primary objective is to identify software overheads in the IO submission path, particularly those associated with the kernel block layer.

 ## Prerequisites